scrapy-plugins/scrapy-zyte-api/docs/setup.rst

 Authentication
 --------------

-After you `sign up for a Zyte API account
+If you `sign up for a Zyte API account
 <https://app.zyte.com/account/signup/zyteapi>`_, copy `your API key
-<https://app.zyte.com/o/zyte-api/api-access>`_, and do either of the following:
+<https://app.zyte.com/o/zyte-api/api-access>`_ and do either of the following:

 -   Define an environment variable named ``ZYTE_API_KEY`` with your API key.